DariaWelt/Intelligent_placer/README.md

 Dataset for testing: images with jpg extension and csv file of input/output data: https://drive.google.com/drive/folders/1XGFnvI2nywZ0e6qcOO4kyAmzYbnEYxoU?usp=sharing

+## Get started
+- clone repository
+- upload photos of possible items with masks from drive and put it into `intelligent_placer_lib/data/`.
+If you want to use yor own data, you could put it (images and masks) into this dir.

+for testing:
+- put dataset into `test/data`
+- put dataset specification json into `test/data`.
+Example of such file already put here.

 ## Placer Algorithm
 The algorithm for finding objects:
 1. Get blurred image using `skimage.filters.gaussian(image, 5)` and convert it into grayscale